Kimberly-Clark (KMB) Q2 2017 Results - Earnings Call Transcript

 Michael D. Hsu - Kimberly-Clark Corp.

 No. Yeah, certainly, Olivia, I think funding or you could see it in our numbers, I think, our price levels are comparable versus year ago.
 I would say probably the softness that we are seeing in the category primarily is driven by retail pricing.
-I think our overall plan though is and we're not happy about the softness, there is some shift in the training pants and I think that's healthy for the category overall except in the way that it's occurring, we're not happy about the impact on our Polis business because some of that is being driven by the lower prices.
+I think our overall plan though is and we're not happy about the softness, there is some shift into training pants and I think that's healthy for the category overall except in the way that it's occurring, we're not happy about the impact on our Polis business because some of that is being driven by the lower prices.

 We are focused on innovation and being the category leaders and trying to drive the category to growth.
 And that means bringing in innovation, we're the consumer-preferred brand, strong consumer preferred brand proposition and so we're really focused on category driving messaging on the training pant category.
 And then in diapers, again, we continue to bring news, but we are recognizing we probably need to fine-tune our plans to make sure, and we have done that to make sure that we're competitive on promotion.